Wealthspan Foundations

 how money supports life over time.

 Wealthspan is not about predicting the future.
-It is about building awareness of how decisions interact with time, uncertainty, and change.
+It is about understanding how decisions interact with time, uncertainty, and change.

 Clear thinking today supports better choices tomorrow.
-This section will continue to expand as a long-term reference for understanding the foundations of Wealthspan-focused planning.
+This section will continue to expand as a long-term reference for understanding the foundations of Wealthspan-focused planning, including for households in Vienna, Virginia and across Northern Virginia who want a more connected way of evaluating complex financial decisions.

 Wealthspan is not a prediction.